visionspacetec/VST104/README.md

 This repository contains all of the PCB boards designed by the company [Vision Space Technologies](https://www.visionspace.com/) as a contribution to an open-source space and earth exploration project [LibreCube](https://librecube.org/).

 ## Boards
 All of the boards are designed with [KiCad software](https://kicad-pcb.org/) and follow the normative specifications of LibreCube boards in PC104 format defined [at this link](https://wiki.librecube.org/index.php?title=LibreCube_Board_Specification).
 It includes information about the board layout, stacking, components, and other essential parameters.
+All used components of the OBC boards are suitable for space applications as they meet: i).
+Mechanical failure qualifications AEC-Q100 or AEC-Q200; ii).
+Military rated operational temperatures (-40°C to +125°C).

 The following boards have been developed or are currently under development: